Vinodh-Machireddy/ml/aws.md

 - A service(ec2, s3, ecs, lambda) also assumes a role like a user. ```EC2 → Instance Profile → IAM Role → Policies → AWS Services```
 NOTE: Assume role means: Temporarily taking the permissions of an IAM Role.
 You don’t permanently own it.
 You borrow it for some time.

+### 6. Secret Manager
+AWS Secrets Manager is a service in AWS used to securely store and manage secrets.
+👉 Secrets means:
+Database username & password
+API keys
+OAuth tokens
+SSH keys
+Any sensitive credentials
+Instead of keeping passwords in code or config files, we store them safely in Secrets Manager.